Reepulse/Arab-world-data/README.md

 ---

-### I have provided PDF of the of the notebooks so you can easily view the analysis

----

-### But if you want to run the project locally, run these commands on your local machine
+### If you want to run the project locally, run these commands on your local machine

 - Clone the repository